OpenLocalizationTestOrg/azure-docs-pr-test.nl-NL/articles/search/search-api-2015-02-28-preview.md

 Statuscode: 200 OK wordt geretourneerd voor een geslaagde reactie.

     {
-      "@search.coverage": # (if minimumCoverage was provided in hello query), "value": [
+      "@search.coverage": # (if minimumCoverage was provided in the query), "value": [
         {
           "@search.text": "...",